As an Amazon Associate I earn from qualifying purchases.

 - Durable fabric is hardwearing and easy to clean

-All in all, this couch is our number one pick.
+All in all, this couch is our solid number 2pick.
 It looks great, it has an awesome list of features, and people say that it’s incredibly comfortable!

 If you like the features and look of the Baxter Studio Sectional but was something a little more luxurious, Homelegance has the option for you.
 While it’s similar overall to our first option, this sofa does everything just a little bit better.
 It has better materials, powered recline options, additional seating and arrangement options, and (what feels to be) a slightly higher build quality.